gighive/gighive/docs/README.md

 cd $GIGHIVE_HOME
 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/verify_controller.yml  -e target_provider=vbox -e install_virtualbox=true -e install_terraform=false -e install_azure_cli=false
 ```
-- After finishing, you should see a green checkmark and the words "All prerequisites verified successfully!" in the text above.
+- After finishing, you should see a green checkmark and the words "All prerequisites verified successfully!" at the bottom of the Ansible output.
 Otherwise, redo the steps above.

 4. In the inventory file below, set the "ansible_host" variable to the IP address to the IP address you decided upon in the Prerequisites.
 ```bash